ECO

 ABOUT:

-Going against the grain, Kim is blazing her own trail in the industry and hopes you will join her in the search for meaning in the things we buy, wear and make.
+I’m going against the grain, blazing my own trail in the industry and I hope you will join me in the search for meaning in the things we buy, wear and make.
+Let’s celebrate fashion that’s thoughtful, expressive, and built to last.